DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 romantically pursuing relationships via Facebook.
 Virtual Nightclub references this social network as a venue for adolescent matchmaking.
 Pino’s study explores the social implications of poor Internet access and online dating in Cuba.
-Cuba’s Internet access is one of the lowest in Latin America, inhibiting private use of the World Wide Web.
 Discourse analysis is conducted on online dating profiles, in conjunction with interviews, analyzing the dating practices of singles seeking singles in Cuba and Cuban singles seeking intimacy outside of